 - Funky Winkerbean: In the story where a drunken Wally Winkerbean crashes his car, resulting in near-fatal injuries to his girlfriend, Becky Blackburn (who was also drunk).
 The scene cuts away just as the car begins to go airborne, surrounded by clips of the two in other pictures and kissing just as the car is going off the road.
 The next series of strips involved the major characters learning there had been an accident with serious injuries.

-- Happens in a cutscene in Red Alert 2.
+- Happens in a cutscene in Command & Conquer: Red Alert 2.
 As President Dugan makes a speech from an "undisclosed location", a soldier accidentally reveals a Canadian flag.
 Trying to grab the flag, he stumbles off-camera and a crash is heard.

 - The possible death scene of Mad Jack in Donkey Kong 64 is like this, a Looney Tunes-style Wile E Coyote falling of a cliff type scene and an extremely loud crash into what sounds like off screen metal objects to end the boss battle.

 - In the original CD-ROM remake of Where In The World Is Carmen Sandiego?
 Deluxe, it happens when the player finally catches up with the suspect.

 - In The Simpsons: Bart's Nightmare, when Bart loses his skateboard, he skids on his butt clear off the screen, crashes into something, and then runs back to the center of the screen looking as though nothing had happened.